awsdocs/aws-freertos-docs/doc_source/getting_started_st.md

 # Getting Started with the STMicroelectronics STM32L4 Discovery Kit IoT Node<a name="getting_started_st"></a>

+This tutorial provides instructions for getting started with the STMicroelectronics STM32L4 Discovery Kit IoT Node\.
 If you do not already have the STMicroelectronics STM32L4 Discovery Kit IoT Node, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsWUAX/STM32L4-Discovery-Kit-IoT-Node)\.

 Make sure you have installed the latest Wi\-Fi firmware\.
 To download the latest Wi\-Fi firmware, see [STM32L4 Discovery kit IoT node, low\-power wireless, BLE, NFC, SubGHz, Wi\-Fi](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip)\.
 Under **Binary Resources**, choose **Inventek ISM 43362 Wi\-Fi module firmware update \(read the readme file for instructions\) **\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.

+## Overview<a name="w3aab7c19c27b9"></a>

+This tutorial contains instructions for the following getting started steps:

+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

+1. Loading the application binary image to your board, and then running the application\.

-## Setting Up Your Environment<a name="st-setup-env"></a>
+## Set Up Your Development Environment<a name="st-setup-env"></a>

 ### Install System Workbench for STM32<a name="install-system-workbench"></a>